jupyterlite/jupyterlite-sphinx/docs/directives/try_examples.md

 css as explained in the configuration section below.
 Without custom css, the button will be plain and unadorned.

+Note that as starting JupyterLite can download a significant amount of data, and that the Jupyter interface is not optimized for mobile, the buttons will be hidden on mobile by default (screen width 430px or smaller).
+This can be changed by overwriting with custom CSS.

 ```rst
 Examples